nl253/Dictionaries/README.md

 Now for markup languages you will get completion for things you have written before, like places, words you made up, and your name, address etc.

-For programming languages you will get completion for relevant variable names and things you've wirtten before.
+For programming languages you will get completion for relevant variable names and things you've written before.

 If there are any issues please let me know.